viperproject/gobra-book/CONTRIBUTING.md

 - `theme/` for the styling and interactivity (especially `theme/book.js`)

+- `gobra-book.js` contains modifications to configure the editors and support Go and Gobra
+- `mode-gobra.js`, `mode-go.js` define editor modes for the [ace editor](https://ace.c9.io/) and also contain syntax highlighting rules.

 ## Local Building
 This assumes you have [Rust's package manager cargo installed](https://doc.rust-lang.org/cargo/getting-started/installation.html).